Welcome to Our Blog - Camino de Madrid

-Thought the increasing global interest in the Camino de Santiago in the past 25 years has largely been focused on the Camino Frances, Camino Norte, Primitivo and Caminho Portuguese other routes have nonetheless been highly developed.
-In recently years the Caminos Ingles, Inverieno (Winter Route), San Salvador and Madrid have also become popular with pilgrims seeking less populous ways to Santiago.
+Though the increasing global interest in the Camino de Santiago in the past 25 years has largely been focused on the Camino Frances, Camino Norte, Primitivo and Camino Portuguese other routes have nonetheless been highly developed.
+In recent years the Caminos Ingles, Inverieno (Winter Route), San Salvador and Madrid have also become popular with pilgrims seeking less populous ways to Santiago.

 In 2022, having been asked to lead a birding trip in Spain along a Camino route I chose one that I had yet to venture along – the Camino de Madrid.
 This pilgrimage route – now extensively developed – stretches from Madrid, the capital of Spain, to Sahagun where it intersects with the more popular Camino Frances.
-The Camino Madrid is approximately 320 km long and takes between 12-14 days for pilgrims utilizing the recommended 13 stage plan to venture along before stopping their trek or continue along to Santiago.
-Given that the Camino de Madrid begins in the capital of Spain, its central location provides a unique opportunity to explore new parts of the county.
-In addition this pilgrimage route ventures through the Roman town of Segovia, traverses the natural beauty of the regional mountain ranges and allows one to explore UNESCO sites en route to Santiago.
+The Camino Madrid is approximately 320 km long and takes between 12-14 days for pilgrims utilizing the recommended 13-stage plan to venture along before stopping their trek or continuing along to Santiago.
+Given that the Camino de Madrid begins in the capital of Spain, its central location provides a unique opportunity to explore new parts of the country.
+In addition, this pilgrimage route ventures through the Roman town of Segovia, traverses the natural beauty of the regional mountain ranges and allows one to explore UNESCO sites en route to Santiago de Compostela.

 Route and Waymarking